govau/design-system-components/packages/card/README.md

 @gov.au/card
 ============

 > Cards are used to organise information related to a single topic.
-Cards can contain multiple elements, such as images, links, actions, text and more.
+Cards can contain multiple elements, such as images, links, buttons or text.

 ## Contents